danlurie/quack/data_management_and_reproducible_research.md

 5. Repeat steps 2-4 as you work.

 ### Digital Lab Notebooks

+For some reason, psychology and neuroscience seem to have forgotten about [lab notebooks](https://en.wikipedia.org/wiki/Lab_notebook).
+In almost every other area of science, lab notebooks sit at the very core of the entire research enterprise.
+It's not just a log of what you've done, it's also a place to make plans, consider hypotheses, jot down half formed ideas, etc. Science isn't just the stuff we do when working with subjects or running statistical tests; everything that happens in between is often just as (or even more) important.
+In recent years, many people have been [moving from paper and pencil to digital lab notebooks](http://www.nature.com/naturejobs/science/articles/10.1038/nj7493-523a), and some scientists are now keeping completely [open notebooks that anyone can view](http://onsnetwork.org/what-is-open-notebook-science/).

+We both tend to work in two parallel notebook-type places:

+1. A text-based system (Evernote for Dan, Google Docs for Chris) for research notes, brainstorming, planning, interpretation, daily logs, etc. Many people also like Microsoft OneNote for this purpose.
+2. A computational environment (Jupyter Notebook for both of us) for doing and tracking our analysis.

+We both also know people who

 Notebooks:
 - NBconvert to webpage or PDF for sharing (templates to delete or hide code)